 I found Msgr.
 Lefebvre cordial, though less fiery than the English deacon.
 But I liked them both.
-At the end, I was very happy that I had been so well received and indeed invited to come back and quite possibly begin my formation there.
+At the end, I was very happy that I had been so well received and indeed invited to come back and quite possibly begin formation.
 Senior had spent most of our visit speaking with the seminarians, trying out his own French, and even giving a lecture on literature (in English) to the seminarians.
 For my part, I was extremely eager to speak with him about the seminary and my plans.
-But that would have to wait until we had departed, and were left to ourselves on the next leg of our trip, to France.
+But that would have to wait until we had departed, and were left to ourselves on the next leg of our trip, from Switzerland to France.

 There is a paradox in all this.
 From that point on, I followed other roads to the priesthood and continued to distance myself progressively from traditionalist ideology.
 I also became a fan of Pope St. John Paul II (not without misgivings here or there) – he was, after all, the pope that would ordain me in 1983.
 Senior, however, did not conceal his aversion to the pontiff.
 With the passing of the years, and to my great chagrin, he withdrew more and more into the worldview of the very traditionalism from which he had rescued me in 1975.
-Nonetheless, my affection for him continued and we maintained regular contact until his death in 1999 (and an intense correspondence, though more about theological than ecclesiastical matters).
+Nonetheless, my affection for him continued and we maintained regular contact until his death in 1999 (and an intense correspondence, though more about philosophical and theological than ecclesiastical issues).